Conor-Behard333/Hand-written-digit-recognition/README.md

 Then simply run the file by double-clicking it

 If the file does not run, try using the command line to run the file.
-This is down by changing the directory to where the jar file is located on you computer and running:
+This is done by changing the directory to where the jar file is located on you computer and running:

 ```